lvdongxu/lvdongxu_Hugo.github.io/content/publication/TVLSI24/index.md

 # Publication name and optional abbreviated publication name.
 publication: "IEEE Transactions on Very Large Scale Integration (VLSI) Systems"
-publication_short: In "IEEE Transactions on Very Large Scale Integration Systems (TVLSI)", 2024
+publication_short: In *IEEE Transactions on Very Large Scale Integration Systems (TVLSI)*, 2024

 abstract: Point cloud based 3D perception is poised to become a key workload on various applications.
 It always leverages a feature learning network (FLN) before backbones to obtain uniform representation from the scattered points.
 Grid-based FLN (GFLN) that partitions point clouds into uniform grids becomes the main category in recent state-of-the-art works.
 However, it heavily suffers from significant memory and com-putation inefficiency associated with high point sparsity and critical data dependency.
 To address these troubles, we pro-pose FLNA, a grid-based feature learning network accelerator with algorithm-architecture co-optimization for large-scale point clouds.
 At algorithm level, the dataflow-decoupling strategy is adopted to alleviate the processing bottlenecks from pipeline dependency, which also reduces 78.3% computation cost by exploiting the redundancy from inherent sparsity and special operators.
 Based on the algorithm co-optimization, an effective architecture is designed with efficient GFLN mapping and block-wise processing strategies.
 It manages to improve on-chip memory efficiency tremendously through diverse techniques, including linked-list-based block look-up-table and transposed feature organization.
 Extensively evaluated on representative benchmarks, FLNA achieves 69.9-264.4× speedup with more than 99% energy savings compared to multiple GPUs and CPU.
 It also demonstrates substantial performance boost over the state-of-the-art point cloud accelerators while providing superior support of large-scale point clouds.